-This proposed test area incorporates multiple general locations which define a significant linear profile of DOT highway involving 1,559 street lights.
+This plannedproposed test area incorporates multiple general locations which define a significant linear profile of DOT highway involving approximately 1,559 street lights.
 The DOT pilot is subdivided into two general zones representing North and South application areas.
 As noted on Figure 7, the quantities of street lights within each North and South zone are 783 and 776, respectively.
-DOT has commissioned the use of Cimcon as the designated communication network provider and will utilize Cimcon devices for all locations within DOT pilot Phase 2 area.
+DOT is finalizing contractural agreements for the has commissioninged the use of Cimcon as_of the designated communication network provider and plans towill utilize Cimcon devices for all locations within DOT pilot Phase 2 area.
 The physical logistics of these locations promote the testing of the network mesh and/or gateway applications relative to information transmission between concentrated sites.